kabdollahi/kabdollahi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Kosar, I recently completed my master’s in Mathematical Statistics at the University of Tehran, where I worked on my thesis about causal discovery in longitudinal data.
+Hi!
+I’m Kosar, and I recently completed my master’s in Mathematical Statistics at the University of Tehran, where I worked on my thesis about causal discovery in longitudinal data from COVID-19 patients, exploring how to make inferences more robust by carefully examining and relaxing underlying assumptions.
 With a strong background in mathematical statistics, I enjoy exploring how data, uncertainty, and structure come together to form meaningful conclusions.
-#I’ve always been drawn to the idea of understanding the world through uncertainty.
+I’ve always been drawn to the idea of understanding the world through uncertainty.

 Life's Twists, Turns, and Lessons